 Everyone loves a delightfully coco-nutty, creamy, balanced sweet and savory with a bit of a spice, fish dish.
 The flaky Tulingan simmered in a coconut cream concoction seasoned with ginger, garlic, onion, salt and pepper, with some malunggay and chilies.
-A yummy scrumptious and simple dish that you can do anytime, a comfort food to some and a meal that you’d love to have a bite of when your looking for something sweet, east and spicy.
+A yummy scrumptious and simple dish, the Kinunot na Tulingan is a dish that you can do anytime, a comfort food to some and a meal that you’d love to have a bite of when your looking for something sweet, east and spicy.

 What is malunggay?